“Unparalleled, fired-up energy... marvelous acoustic guitar...gutsy, churning blues” –Blues & Rhythm

-Johnny soon signed to Columbia in the much publicized "million dollar" deal.
-(Though the exact figures were never disclosed, Johnny's contract was reputed to be the most lucrative record deal cut up to that time).
+Johnny soon signed to Columbia in a much-publicized "million dollar" deal.
+Though the exact figures were never disclosed, Johnny's contract was reputed to be the most lucrative record deal made up to that time.
 He was hailed in the national press as America's contender to win back the crown of "guitar king" from Britain's Clapton, Page and Beck.

 Johnny recorded four classic albums with Columbia, with each release moving further from traditional blues and more toward full-fledged rock.
 They included the essential hard rock landmark, Johnny Winter And, his best-selling album ever.
 By the mid-1970s, Johnny was the #1 top-drawing arena rock act in the country.
 In 1974 he began recording for Blue Sky, a CBS-distributed label founded by his manager Steve Paul.
 Not only did Johnny release four solo albums on Blue Sky, but he also produced several Muddy Waters albums, giving the blues legend the chance to record for a major record label.
 Two of those albums, Hard Again and the follow-up, I'm Ready, won Grammy Awards.
 "Working with Muddy made me feel people were finally realizing that I'm not faking, and can really play blues," Johnny said. ''I felt I'd established myself."